Make your voice heard:

 It's the number of objections that counts, so encourage your friends and family in the local area to object to this planning application.

-Some local residents, like the greenwood pecker (pictured here on the development site) are relying on others to make objections on their behalf!
-Say no to garden grabbing before it's too late!
 If this scheme is successful it will be the first of many.
 Garden grabbing is seen as an issue at Government level.
 National guidelines have been introduced to give local councils greater powers to reject such planning applications, but that will only happen if there is significant local opposition.
-Register your objection now! |